Sandi Thom: 2004–2007: Smile... It Confuses People

-Prompted by a contact from Thom's manager's Ian Brown and John Black, news services noted Thom's promotion efforts.
-Her management and music PR team, Quite Great Communications and Polar Flame Music UK, claim to have conducted a large publicity campaign, including a million "virtual flyers" (unsolicited emails).
+In early 2006, news services noted Thom's promotion efforts.
+Her PR team, Quite Great, claim to have conducted a large publicity campaign, including a million "virtual flyers" (unsolicited emails).
 In a story first published in March 2006, The Sunday Times ran a piece.
-This was quickly reported on by other news sources.
-It was claimed that the audience for the first day was around 60 or 70, before rising to 70,000.
+It was claimed that the audience for the first day was around 60 or 70 before rising to 70,000.
 A Reuters story the same month mentioned that "I Wish I Was a Punk Rocker" was being re-released the following week, with the album following in April.
 The publicity surrounding the tour led to major label interest, with music label representatives attending the gigs in question, and the release of the records was put back until a deal was signed.
 Craig Logan, the managing director of RCA Records UK, said that the label was "drawn to" Thom after hearing of the webcasting, as has Thom herself.
 Thom subsequently accepted an offer by RCA, which led to the single re-release being delayed until May, when it was released via the major label.
 The news of this broke on 3 April 2006, the official signing itself being webcast.
 The single was placed on Music Week Daily's playlist that day.

 Paul Kelly of The Independent and others have questioned how Thom was able to sustain production of the webcast, and its viewership figures, and noted that internet traffic monitors such as Alexa and Technorati show no unusual surge of interest in Thom until she began to be covered by mainstream media.